-His style of playing was reminiscent of gemutlich which means cozy and had a uniqueness in quality which would always be associated as Kreisler’s playing style.
+His style of playing was reminiscent of gemutlich, which means cozy and pleasant, and had a uniqueness in quality which would always be associated with Kreisler’s playing style.
 He also wrote many famous pieces for the violin ranging from solos to operettas such as Liebesleid and Apple Blossoms.

 3) Jascha Heifetz

 Jascha Heifetz is another musician considered by many, even fellow virtuosos, as one of the best violinists to have lived.
 Most notably, fellow peer and legend Fritz Kreisler said of him upon hearing Heifetz’s debut, “We might as well take our fiddles and break them across our knees.”
 Strong sentiment from one as influential as Kreisler.

 Jascha Heifetz was born on February 2, 1901, in Vilna Lithuania.
 He practiced in the Saint Petersburg Conservatory and debuted publicly at the age of 7.
 Later he traveled to America and debuted at Carnegie Hall becoming an immediate sensation.
 His tone of playing, control, and skills warranted him as the greatest virtuoso since Paganini.
 In many ways, he paved the way for the 20th century and modern violinists.

 4) Pablo de Sarasate